Crude Oil prices are expected to trade lower today: Angel Broking

-According to Angel Broking, On Monday, WTI Crude prices plunged over 3.6 percent to close at $51.4 per barrel as the rapidly spreading Coronavirus dented the demand prospects for Crude.
+According to Angel Broking, On Wednesday, WTI Crude prices plunged over 2.3 percent to close at $48.7 per barrel as the rapidly spreading Coronavirus continued to dent the demand prospects for Crude.

 Angel Broking's report on Crude Oil

-On Monday, WTI Crude prices plunged over 3.6 percent to close at $51.4 per barrel as the rapidly spreading Coronavirus dented the demand prospects for Crude.
-Markets assessed that the lethal virus breakout could lead to a far greater economic damage than initially thought which led to a significant downfall in oil prices The OPEC+ stated that they would further trim their output to counter the slumping demand due to the coronavirus outbreak in the major Crude consumer, China.
-However, demand woes overpowered a possible supply side stress by major producers and pushed the prices lower.
+On Wednesday, WTI Crude prices plunged over 2.3 percent to close at $48.7 per barrel as the rapidly spreading Coronavirus continued to dent the demand prospects for Crude.
+Increase in number of cases outside China deepened the concerns over a possible economic slowdown which would in turn dent the demand for Crude.
+Markets assessed that the lethal virus breakout could lead to a far greater economic damage than initially thought which led to a significant downfall in oil prices.
+The OPEC+ stated that they would further trim their output to counter the slumping demand due to the coronavirus outbreak in the major Crude consumer, China.
+OPEC+ plans to meet in Vienna on 5 th -6 th March 2020.
+As per reports from the Energy Information Administration (EIA), U.S. Crude inventory levels increase by 452,000 barrels to 443.3 million barrels much lower than the market expectation of 2-million-barrel rise.

 Outlook